 All regular and discretionary employees of the Board become participants of the Plan upon completion of the required introductory period.
-As of January 1, 2019, there were 1,887 Plan participants: 151 were deferred vested participants, 681 participants were retired, 1,006 participants were active, 34 participants were terminated and due a refund, and 15 were on long-term disability.
+As of January 1, 2020, there were 1,999 Plan participants: 175 were deferred vested participants, 702 participants were retirees, 1,046 participants were active, 63 participants were terminated and due a refund, and 13 were on long-term disability.

 Effective January 1, 2018, the Plan was amended to allow for employee contributions.
 Two membership tiers were created to define Plan membership as of a specific date of employment.
-Tier one members are defined as employees hired prior to January 1, 2018, which includes an employee hired prior to January 1, 2018 who is in their required introductory period during the first portion of 2018.
+Tier one members are defined as employees hired prior to January 1, 2018, which includes employees hired prior to January 1, 2018 who were in their required introductory period during the first portion of 2018.
 Tier two members are defined as employees hired or rehired on or after January 1, 2018.
-These changes are expected to lower the long-term liability of the Plan and help keep the Board's annual contribution stable.